 The Comparison Trap: Why Focus Beats Imitation

 Every founder hits this wall.
-You're building something real, gaining traction, then you see a competitor drop a massive campaign.
-Suddenly your wins feel small.
-Your team's execution looks inadequate.
-The mental spiral begins.
+You're building something real.
+Gaining traction.
+Then you see a competitor drop a massive campaign.

 Chelsea's pivot represents strategic discipline: identify what you can genuinely dominate, then pour resources into those areas.

-Consider the practical application.
 Instead of launching ten product features because competitors have them, select two that align with your core value proposition and make them exceptional.
 A boutique fitness brand won't outspend Peloton on marketing, but they can create community experiences and personalized coaching that national brands can't replicate at scale.

 Or take content strategy.
 Rather than producing daily social posts across six platforms because that's what big brands do, own one channel completely.
 Become the definitive voice in that space.
 Depth beats breadth when resources are limited.